streamoid/Barebones-JS/README.md

 **Integration**

-1) Adding the JS SDK
+1) Adding the SDK script

 Add the below script within the **head** tag